5l1v3r1/DDOSAR2/README.md

 # DDOSAR2:
- * A C Script: For distributed denial of service attack(DDOS ATTACK)
+ * A C Script: For  denial of service attack(DOS ATTACK)
  * strong Attack Script

 # INSTALL: